vackosar/vackosar.github.io/_drafts/2023-06-08-Prompting-LLMs.md

 permalink: /:categories/:title
 ---

-- recording!

 When **given input**, we want the model to correctly **generate output**.
 Large language models (LLMs) like ChatGPT ([GPT-3](https://arxiv.org/pdf/2005.14165.pdf)), Claude, Bard are trained to predict text continuation with extra tuning for following conversations and instructions (RLHF).
 We steer the model with a small additional textual context, such that it **learns in context** without large amount of training data.
 This additional context is called prompt.
-Systematic development of the prompt is called prompt engineering.
+Systematic development and evaluation of the prompt is called prompt engineering.

 ## Trade-offs in Prompting
 - Longer the prompt the more expensive in terms of time and compute.
 For example, more examples provided, the longer prompt.
+Training a specific model may be
 - If the model changes the prompt may stop being optimal, in that case there is little point over-optimizing it.
 For example, ChatGPT or GPT-4 is changed often by OpenAI.
+The models are meant to be general not specific to your problem.

 ## Task Instruction
-(Zero-Shot Prompting)
+Also called Zero-Shot Prompting.

 Describe the task:
 - intent (detect product review sentiment)